venicegeo/pzsvc-exec/README.md

 ## Config File Format

-The example config file in this directory includes all pertinent potential entries, and should be used as an example.
+The example config file in this directory includes all pertinent potential entries, and may be used as an example, though some entries are left as 0/false/"".
+Some entries are redundant with one another or mutually exclusive.
+In cases like that, there is no behavioral difference between, for example, setting PzAddr to the empty string or leaving that entry out altogether.
 Additional entries are meaningless but nonharmful, as long as standard JSON format is maintained.
-No entries are strictly speaking mandatory, but leaving them out will often disable some of the pzsvc-exec functionality.
+No entries are strictly speaking mandatory, but leaving them out will often disable one or more pieces of of the pzsvc-exec functionality.

-CliCmd: The initial parameters of the exec call.
+CliCmd: The initial parameters to feed to the exec call.
 For security reasons, you are strongly encouraged to define this entry as something other than whitespace or the empty string, thus limiting your service to a single application.
 If you do not, you are essentially offering open command-line access on the serving computer to anyone capable of calling your service.
 Should be spaced normally, as if entering into the command line directly

 VersionStr: Version of the software pointed to, in the form of a string.
 Added to the service data in autoregistration and to the file metadata for uploaded files.
 The version string is also available through the "/version" endpoint.
+Redundant with VersionCmd.

 VersionCmd: as with versionStr, except that this is a command line call which expects the version string as a return.
 Reloads fresh each time pzsvc-exec is called.
+Redundant with VersionStr.

 PzAddr: For use with a Piazza instance.
-This is the base https address of the chosen Piazza instance, and is necessary for file upload, file download, and autoregistration.
+This is the base https address of the chosen Piazza instance.
+It is useful for file upload and Pz file download.
+It is necessary for autoregistration and taskworker.

+PzAddrEnVar: Environment variable, containing the piazza address.
+When defined and non-empty, overwrites PzAddr.
+Intended for cases where, for example, multiple domains exist using the same set of seeds.

-AuthEnVar: The name of the environment variable that will contain your Piazza auth key.
-Necessary for file upload, file download, and autoregistration.
+APIKeyEnVar: The name of the environment variable that will contain your Piazza API key.
+It is useful for file upload and Pz file download.
+It is necessary for autoregistration and taskworker.

 SvcName: This is the name by which the service will identify itself.
 Maintaining SvcName uniqueness among your services is important, as it will be used to determine on execution whether a service is being launched for the first time, or whether it is a continuation of a previous service.
 Maintaining SvcName uniqueness in general is not as critical, as identity of launching user will also be used as a component.
 It is added to file metadata for uploaded files, and is necessary for autoregistration.

-URL: This is the URL that the service will be served on, and is necessary for autoregistration.
+URL: This is the URL that the service will be served on.
+It is necessary for autoregistration when not registering as a task manager service.

 Port: The port this service serves on.
 If not defined, will default to 8080.

+PortEnVar: Environment variable, containing a port number.
+When defined and non-empty, overwrites Port.
+Intended for systems where the buid/push process may call for an arbitrary port.

 Description: A simple text description of your service.
 Used in registration, and also available through the "/description" endpoint.